Are you struggling with making balanced meals kid-friendly?

 4. Plan your snacks.

-Letting kids munch all day on processed junky stuff can prevent them from having an appetite at meals, which could lead to disinterest in new foods.
+Letting kids munch all day on snacks that have little nutrition can lead to over consumption which can prevent them from having an appetite at meals.
+Furthermore, this could be a reason for disinterest in new foods.
 Snacks should include a colorful variety of cut up fruits and vegetables that are easy to eat.
-Draw faces on tangerines, try ants on a log with celery and peanut butter, use Greek yogurt dips with pepper slices, change it up!
+For example, try drawing faces on tangerines, ants on a log with celery and peanut butter, use Greek yogurt dips with pepper slices, change it up!

 5. Sneak the fruits and vegetables in.

 With all the new options like cauliflower rice and zucchini noodles it’s easier for parents to sneak veggies in.
 Even for adults this can be a great method.
-Don’t let this be your only strategy though, kids should still learn to include fruits and vegetables so they don’t avoid them as they get older.
+Don’t let this be your only strategy though, kids still benefit from learning ways to include fruits and vegetables so they don’t avoid them as they get older.
 Adding cauliflower rice to a sloppy joe mix, throwing spinach in a smoothie or using shredded carrots in a burger patty are all great additions to try.

 Healthy eating is created by lifelong habits.

 Starting early with your children can make a huge impact on their health.
-Remember to make it fun and get them involved!
+Equally important, remember to make it fun and get them involved!
 Be a positive influence and role model for you children but also your own health!